 Call your city and check with your local requirements.

-If you can’t find your city, contact your county and then ask for your city’s contact information: http://www.wyowaco.org/membership.html
+If you can’t find your city, contact your county and then ask for your city’s contact information.

 Licensing and Permitting

-You can also contact Will Hardin by phone (307-777-2843) or email (see image below).
-He’s the Business Outreach Coordinator at the Wyoming Business Council.
-He’ll be able to tell you what your license and/or permit requirements are.
-He’s available Monday through Friday from 8am to 5pm (Mountain Time).
-He’s a very friendly and knowledgeable guy.
+You can contact Cindy Unger by phone (307-234-6685) or by email (see image below).
+She’s the Business Outreach Coordinator at the Wyoming Business Council.
+She’ll be able to tell you what your license and/or permit requirements are.
+She’s available Monday through Friday from 8am to 5pm (Mountain Time).
+She’s very friendly and knowledgeable.